Banks

 Is It Possible to Change a Routing Number?

 Unlike account numbers, the routing number stays the same even if you close an account and open a new one with the same bank.
-In this aspect, the choice of a number is entirely up to the bank and cannot be changed.
+So, the choice of a number is entirely up to the bank and cannot be changed.

-In a situation when you enter a wrong routing number during a transaction, and you want to change it, it depends on whether a bank catches the problem and rejects the transaction or not.
-If your transaction has been rejected, you can simply create a new one with a correct routing number.
+If you enter the wrong routing number during a transaction and want to change it, it depends on how quickly the bank catches the problem and rejects the transaction.
+If your transaction has been denied, you can simply create a new one with the correct routing number.

-If your money was deposited into the wrong account, you need to contact your financial institution directly and explain your problem.
+If your money was deposited into the wrong account, you need to contact the bank directly and explain your problem.

 Final Thought

 Plenty of people wonder, “What is a bank routing number, and where can I find it?”
-A routing number is designed for the identification of banks and credit unions, so it is used for various transactions, setting up a direct deposit, connecting a bank account to specialized software, and so on.
-It’s easy to look it up either on a check, the resources provided by your bank, or by contacting customer support.
+A routing number is used to identify banks and credit unions, so it is used for various transactions, setting up direct deposits, connecting your bank account to specialized software, and so on.
+It’s easy to look it up either on a check, on your bank’s website or app, or by contacting customer support.

-However, it is vital to find the correct routing number; otherwise, your transactions will either be invalid or your money can be sent to a completely different financial institution.
-If this happens, you have to act quickly to withdraw the transaction by contacting customer support.
+However, it is vital to find the correct routing number; otherwise, your transactions will either be invalid or your money can be sent to a different financial institution.
+If this happens, you have to act quickly to withdraw the transaction by contacting your bank’s customer support.